 All PC's come with some type of security software built-in and running by default.
 Most commonly, this software is part of Windows and is called "Windows Defender".
 Alternatively, your computer may have come with third-party security software.
 Some popular examples of those would be Norton, McAfee, and Avast.

-These programs can sometimes cause issues with the authorization system our instruments use by tampering with it.
+These programs can sometimes tamper with the authorization system our instruments use.

 C:/ ProgramData/ Spectrasonics

-The steps for that process are specific to the security software running on your PC and can usually be found online.
+The steps for disabling your security software or adding an exclusion to the location above are specific to the security software running on your PC and can usually be found online.

 For example,goes over how to add exclusions to Windows Defender.